PayU-EMEA/woo-payu-payment-gateway/readme.txt

 * For presenting credit payment options like minimal installment amount or "buy now pay later" we used [Credit Widget](https://developers.payu.com/europe/docs/payment-solutions/credit/installments/#credit-widget-installments) and plugin loads the script from the static.payu.com domain.

 == Changelog ==
+= 2.7.0 - 2025-06-11 =
+* [Add] Twisto Slice as separate method
+* [Add] Support more currencies in buy now pay later payments
+* [Update] New credit widget implementation, showing widget on Blocks cart and checkout
+* [Update] Autofocus next field in Secure Form
+* [Update] The order number is at the beginning of the description in PayU

 = 2.6.1 - 2024-09-26 =
 * [Fix] Not be accessed before initialization